 • modeled climate change at NASA

-I sit on the Board of Directors for the Family Violence Law Center, a non-profit organization in Oakland providing services like legal aid to survivors of domestic violence and sexual assault.
 I also serve Alameda County as a Consumer Affairs Commissioner and volunteer as an English teacher for immigrant women.
+I previously sat on the Board of Directors for the Family Violence Law Center, a non-profit organization in Oakland providing services like legal aid to survivors of domestic violence and sexual assault.
 I love to volunteer, travel, learn about different cultures, eat good food, and spend time with my dog, Galvi.

 About Me